frallebini/midicomb/README.md

 ```
 You can find a list of legal values for each argument [here](cfg/metadata.yaml).

 The above command produces a musical composition by combining samples from the dataset.
-If you instead want to combine new, generated samples, just add the `--generate_samples` flag, e.g.
+If you want to combine new, generated samples instead, just add the `--generate_samples` flag, e.g.
 ```
 $ python generate.py \
 --bpm 130 \